 Boondocking is an incredible experience.
 It gives you the opportunity to escape into the middle of nowhere and enjoy all the peace and beauty offered by nature, while still taking full advantage of the comforts offered by your RV.
-The only real problem with boondocking is…well, the lack of RV hookups, requiring your to conserve power and water.
+The only real problem with boondocking the lack of electrical hookups, requiring you to go out of your way to practice RV boondocking power savings.

-In this article we are going to focus specifically on power while camping in the wilderness.
-We will give you tips for conserving energy, discuss the best power source for camping without hookups, and help you create an ideal boondocking battery setup.
+In this article we will give you tips for conserving energy, discuss the best power source for camping without hookups, and help you create an ideal boondocking battery setup.

 The tips below should help you conserve power, stretching it for quite a while, especially if you put all of them to use simultaneously.